 Management of symptomatic adverse drug reactions may require dose reduction, treatment interruption, or treatment discontinuation.
 Dose reductions resulting in a dose below 480 mg twice daily are not recommended.

 Cutaneous adverse reactions from vemurafenib

-Some of the cutaneous side effects of vemurafenib are similar to those described with other EGFR and protein kinase inhibitors, but SCC appears to be a specific problem.
-Concern has been expressed that they may also lead to more melanocytic lesions, including common moles and perhaps new primary melanoma.
+Some of the cutaneous side effects of vemurafenib are similar to those described with other EGFR and protein kinase inhibitors, but cutaneous squamous cell carcinoma (SCC) appears to be a specific problem.
+Concern has been expressed that vemurafenib may also lead to more melanocytic lesions, including common moles and perhaps new primary melanoma.
 The reactions are dose-related and may settle down even with continued therapy.
 Cutaneous side effects include:

 - Toxic erythema (morbilliform or scarlatiniform drug rash)

 - Drug hypersensitivity syndrome (DRESS)

 - Photosensitivity, including rapid-onset extreme sunburn on minimal exposure to the sun or other sources of UVA even through window glass

 - Scaly skin lesions, ranging from papillomas to keratoacanthoma and other types of cutaneous squamous cell carcinoma